 Despite the demonstrated activity of anti-PD-L1and PD-1 therapy across a variety of cancers, there is limited clinical trial experience with this class of drugs across different types of B-cell cancers such as Non-Hodgkin’s Lymphoma (NHL) and chronic lymphocytic leukemia (CLL), which is the focus of our team.

-Preclinically, it has been shown that the effects of anti-PD-L1 can be enhanced by complementing other mechanisms in the tumor microenvironment, like targeting CD20 and CD47 for example, which may render the malignant cells more vulnerable to the host immune system.
-Based on this preclinical data, we are exploring combination regimens in an effort to optimize the effects of the anti-PD-L1 antibodies against lymphoma and CLL.
+Preclinically, it has been shown that the effects of anti-PD-L1 can be enhanced by other drugs which have a complementary effect on the tumor microenvironment, like targeting CD20 and CD47 for example, which may render the malignant cells more vulnerable to the host immune system.
+Based on this preclinical data, we are exploring combination regimens in an effort to optimize the effects of the anti-PD-L1 antibodies against B- cell lymphomas and CLL.